realworldocaml/book/en/guided-tour.md

 we've encountered so far are _immutable_, meaning there's no way in the language to modify them at all.
-This is a quite different style from _imperative_ programming, where computations are structured as sequences of instructions that operate by modifying state as they go.
+This is a quite different style from _imperative_ programming, where computations are structured as sequences of instructions that operate by making modifications to the state of the program.

 Functional code is the default in OCaml, with variable bindings and most data structures being immutable.
-But OCaml also has excellent support for imperative programming, including mutable data structures like arrays and hashtables, and control-flow constructs like for and while loops.
+But OCaml also has excellent support for imperative programming, including mutable data structures like arrays and hash tables, and control-flow constructs like for and while loops.

 ### Arrays